-The Group has assessed that the adoption of these amendments will not have any impact on the 2018 consolidated financial statements.
+The adoption of this amendment did not result in any impact on the consolidated financial statements.

-• Amendments to PFRS 4, Insurance Contracts, Applying PFRS 9, Financial Instruments, with PFRS 4
+Amendments to PFRS 4, Insurance Contracts, Applying PFRS 9, Financial Instruments, with PFRS 4

 The amendments address concerns arising from implementing PFRS 9, the new financial instruments standard before implementing the new insurance contracts standard.
 The amendments introduce two options for entities issuing insurance contracts: a temporary exemption from applying PFRS 9 and an overlay approach.
 The temporary exemption is first applied for reporting periods beginning on or after January 1, 2018.
 An entity may elect the overlay approach when it first applies PFRS 9 and apply that approach retrospectively to financial assets designated on transition to PFRS 9.
 The entity restates comparative information reflecting the overlay approach if, and only if, the entity restates comparative information when applying PFRS 9.